ujjwalagrawal17/GSoC-Project-2018/GSoC_Proposal.md

 **Progress Report**
 - I will remain online on IRC, Hangouts during my working hours ( 1 pm to 11 pm UTC +5:30)
-- I will write Weekly Blog Posts at (https://ujjwalagrawal.wordpress.com/) .
+- I will write Weekly Blog Posts at (https://ujjwalagrawal.wordpress.com/).
 - I will share my blogs on Twitter.
-- Write Weekly Scrum Reports and update it in our mailing list [commons-app-android@googlegroups.com] -- What did I do last week?
+- Write Weekly Scrum Reports and update it to our mailing list [commons-app-android@googlegroups.com] -- What did I do last week?
 -- What will I do this week?
 -- What is currently preventing me from reaching goals?